Cicada-Software/cicada/README.md

 You will need to [make a GitHub App](/docs/making-a-github-app.md) that will communicate with the Cicada server.

 Then, you will need to create a Gitlab Webhook.
-The docs for doing so are not there, but you can use the [official docs](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#configure-a-webhook-in-gitlab) as a starting point.
-You'll need to remember to:
+The docs for doing so are not fully there yet, but you can use Gitlab's [official docs](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#configure-a-webhook-in-gitlab) as a starting point, making sure:

 * When setting the "URL" field, it must be in the form: `https://DOMAIN/gitlab_webhook`
-* Copy the "Secret Token" to the `GITLAB_WEBHOOK_SECRET` field in the `.env` file.
+* Also, copy the "Secret Token" to the `GITLAB_WEBHOOK_SECRET` field in the `.env` file.
 * Under the "Trigger" field, check:
   * Push events (All branches)
   * Tag push events
   * Issue events

-In addition, you will need to [create a PAT (personal access token)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) for this app, and store it in `GITLAB_ACCESS_TOKEN`.
+In addition, you will need to [create a PAT (personal access token)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) for on Gitlab, and store it in `GITLAB_ACCESS_TOKEN` in the `.env ` file.

 Then, build the workflow executor: